 During 2020 we successfully migrated to the International Standard ISO 45001 for occupational health and safety.
-This accreditation has been maintained in 2021/22 with BSI carrying out two scheduled continual assessment visits.
-We are also now working towards the ISO 55001 standard for asset management systems.
+This accreditation has been maintained since with BSI carrying out scheduled continual assessment visits.
+We have also now achieved the ISO 55001 standard for for asset management systems.